cicsdev/cics-nodejs-invoke/README.md

 ## Configuring CICS for JSON web services

-You will need a PIPELINE configured for JSON web services.

-If you want to test the application from your workstation, you will also need a TCPIPSERVICE.
-## Deploying the CICS web services

 1. Create a directory in zFS for the CICS web service bind (WSBind) files.
 1. Copy the following example WSBind files from your CICS installation directory into this directory.
  * `<cics_install_dir>/samples/webservices/wsbind/provider/inquireCatalogWrapper.wsbind`
  * `<cics_install_dir>/samples/webservices/wsbind/provider/placeOrderWrapper.wsbind`
-1. Modify the PIPELINE(EXPIPE01) resource attribute `WS Directory` to the directory for the WSBind files.
+1. Modify the PIPELINE(EXPIPE01) resource attribute `WSDIR` to the directory containing the WSBind files.
-1. Install the PIPELINE(EXPIPE01) resource.
+1. Install the PIPELINE(EXPIPE01) resource and check it is enabled.
-1. Optionally, if you wish to test the Node.js application from your workstation, define and install a TCPIPSERVICE resource.
-Note the ibm-cics-api module does not support the HTTPS scheme.
+1. If you wish to test the Node.js application from your workstation, define and install a TCPIPSERVICE resource with `PROTOCOL(HTTP)` and appropriate values for `HOST(*)` and `PORT(3000)` on which REST API requests are received from the front end.
+Note the ibm-cics-api module does not support HTTP basic authentication.

 ## Testing the application on your workstation